My Life II... The Journey Continues (Act 1): Other songs

-"Someone to Love Me (Naked)" was released as first promotional single of the album in March 2011.
-It is a reworked version of the song "Someone to Love Me" by Diddy – Dirty Money from their album Last Train to Paris and features Lil Wayne, and Diddy.
-Produced by Jerry "Wonder" Duplessis, and Arden Altino, "Someone to Love Me (Naked)" samples "You Roam When You Don’t Get It At Home" performed by The Sweet Inspirations.
+"Someone to Love Me (Naked)", a reworked version of the song "Someone to Love Me" by Diddy – Dirty Money from their album Last Train to Paris (2010) that features Lil Wayne, and Diddy, was released as first promotional single of the album in March 2011.
+Produced by Jerry "Wonder" Duplessis, and Arden Altino, the song samples "You Roam When You Don't Get It At Home" as performed by The Sweet Inspirations.
 A music video for the song was premiered online on April 4, 2011.
 Blige, and Wayne performed the song live for the first time at the 2011 Billboard Music Awards on May 22, 2011.
-The song initially debuted on the Hot R&B/Hip Hop Songs chart at number ninety-nine before falling off, only to return, and subsequently peak at number twenty-eight.
+The song initially debuted on the US Hot R&B/Hip Hop Songs chart at number ninety-nine before falling off, only to return, and subsequently peak at number twenty-eight.
 "The Living Proof" hit the internet on July 5, 2011.
-It serves as the official soundtrack for "The Help", and is produced by The Underdogs.
+Produced by The Underdogs, it served as the official soundtrack for the period drama film The Help (2011).
 A music video for the song was released online on August 10, 2011.
-The song debuted on Billboard's Adult Contemporary chart at number twenty-seven on November 3, 2011.
-The Chaka Khan remake, "Ain't Nobody", debuted on the Swiss Top 75 Singles chart at number 55.
+"The Living Proof" debuted on Billboard's Adult Contemporary chart at number twenty-seven on November 3, 2011.
+"Ain't Nobody", a cover of singer Chaka Khan 1983 song, debuted and peaked at number 55 on the Swiss Singles Chart.

 Critical reception

 My Life II...
 The Journey Continues (Act 1) received generally positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 72, based on 15 reviews, which indicates "generally favorable reviews".
-Martyn Young of musicOMH called it "a wonderfully assured collection of classy RnB pop that can justifiably rank amongst her best work", and commented that its ballads "are never grandiose or overblown and Blige’s perfectly poised vocals are genuinely affecting."
+Martyn Young of musicOMH called it "a wonderfully assured collection of classy R&B pop that can justifiably rank amongst her best work," and commented that its ballads "are never grandiose or overblown and Blige's perfectly poised vocals are genuinely affecting."
 BBC Music's Lloyd Bradley dubbed the album "Blige's most enjoyable, exciting and consistent album in years" and complimented its music as a "clever updating" of her past hip hop soul.
 The Daily Telegraph stated, "with the right collaborators [Blige] can conjure golden moments when the listener is transported simultaneously to the church pew and the dancefloor."
-Rolling Stone writer Jody Rosen called Blige "admirably unfashionable, staying in her sweet spot of midtempo hip-hop soul", adding that "she can still make pain pleasurable."
+Rolling Stone writer Jody Rosen called Blige "admirably unfashionable, staying in her sweet spot of midtempo hip-hop soul," adding that "she can still make pain pleasurable."